 Generally, upon your arrest, the DMV officials will have a duty to inform your resident state about the incident.
 This only occurs if you were arrested at a state that obeys the (ICDL) - Interstate Commercial License Compact.
 States in the US are permitted to share information on DUI related arrests and convictions.
 This implies that whether you are arrested outside your state, you may still receive punishments that include jail terms.
 You may also be required to pay hefty fines as well as probation.
 Also, you may be instructed to install in your vehicle IID coupled with an order to enroll in alcohol and related drugs treatment and rehabilitation programs.

-Find an Experienced DUI Attorney Near Me
+Find an San Diego DUI Defense Attorney Near Me